Hazards of Flowing Grain

 A grain bridge can be a most inconspicuous entrapment hazard.
 Poorly conditioned grain can become moldy and harden into a crust-like mass.
 This can occur on the surface and anywhere in the grain.
 Cavities or pockets are created when dry or loose grain is unloaded by the auger and hardened or crusted grain does not move.
 This crust and the cavity below it is commonly referred to as a “grain bridge.”
 This crust or grain bridge can give way if walked on while trying to break the crust.
 Breaking through the crust will cause the worker to fall and become entrapped in the grain (Figure 4).
 It can be difficult to locate the victim when this type of entrapment occurs because a large amount of grain can suddenly flow and completely engulf the victim in an instant.
 Damp, wet grain can cause a bridge to form.
 It is much safer to dislodge a grain bridge by using a long pole through an access hole from outside the bin.

 Grain Transport Vehicle Entrapments

-Most on-farm grain transport vehicle engulfment incidents involve gravity flow wagons and young children, with some victims as young as two years old.
+Most on-farm grain transport vehicle engulfment incidents involve gravity flow wagons (Figure 7) and young children, with some victims as young as two years old.
 Normally, these children are not actively working, have a short attention span, and are unable to understand the hazards of flowing grain.
 These children should be in a safe play area and not in this hazardous work zone.
-Victims trapped in large bulk material semi trailers are usually either drivers checking to dislodge grain or mill workers sampling grain.
+Victims trapped in large bulk material semi-trailers are usually either drivers checking to dislodge grain or mill workers sampling grain.

 It takes less than five seconds to become helplessly trapped in flowing grain and less than 30 seconds to become fully engulfed.
 Keep the following items in mind before you enter a grain bin.